 - o Talk to the employee about the concern.
-See if a resolution can be found that meets your approval. - o Discuss the problem/concern with the Coordinator or another support staff person and work together with site staff to find a resolution.
-If no resolution is found, staff personnel will assist you in completing the complaint form and immediately send it to the Coordinator. - The site Coordinator or assigned designee will investigate the complaint by interviewing witnesses, documenting facts and other evidence. - o A conclusion will be reached and the complaint will either be substantiated or not. - o A follow-up with all parties involved will be held with the complainant to discuss the findings. - o If the complainant is dissatisfied with the conclusion, an appeal can be made to the Director.
+See if a resolution can be found that meets your approval. - o Discuss the problem/concern with the coordinator or another support staff person (e.g Resource Teacher) and work together with site staff to find a resolution.
+If no resolution is found, staff personnel will assist you in completing the complaint form and immediately send it to the Child Development Department. - o The site Coordinator or assigned designee will investigate the complaint by interviewing witnesses, documenting facts and other evidence. - o A conclusion will be reached and the complaint will either be substantiated or not. - o A follow-up with all parties involved will be held with the complainant to discuss the findings. - o If the complainant is dissatisfied with the conclusion, an appeal can be made to the Director of the Child Development Department.